Quantitative Transversal Theorems in the Plane: Colorful generalization

-Intuitively, one can think of Hadwiger vectors as those which guarantee that their corresponding lines do not $(f,\alpha)$-separate any three differently colored sets in the way shown in Figure \ref{notransversal}.
+Intuitively, if a middle $(f,\alpha)$-vector is Hadwiger, then the corresponding middle $(f,\alpha)$-line does not $(f,\alpha)$-separate any three differently colored sets with the middle set on one side and the first and last sets on the other side.

-\begin{lemma} If a family $C$ follows the conditions for Theorem \ref{thm:colorfulquanthadwiger}, then any of its middle colorful $(f,\alpha)$-separating sign vectors will be Hadwiger. \end{lemma} \begin{proof} This is a direct consequence of lemma \ref{notransversal}.
-If there was a direction such that the middle $(f,\alpha)$-separating sign vector in that direction was not Hadwiger, we would get a line $\ell$ separating three sets, one of each color, such that the set in the middle is on the opposite side as the ones in the ends, meaning there would be no way for these three sets to have a common $(f,\alpha)$-transversal. \end{proof}
+\begin{lemma} If a family $\mathcal{F}$ satisfies the conditions for \cref{thm:colorfulquanthadwiger}, then for any direction $v$, the corresponding middle $(f,\alpha)$-vector is Hadwiger. \end{lemma} \begin{proof} This is a direct consequence of \cref{lem:threesetscolorful}.
+If there was a direction such that the middle $(f,\alpha)$-vector in that direction was not Hadwiger, we would have three sets $A, B, C$, no two of the same color, with $\phi(A)\leq \phi(B)\leq \phi(C)$ and an $(f,\alpha)$-separation line with $B$ on one side and $A, C$ on the other. \end{proof}

-As a consequence of the use of Lemma $\ref{notransversal},$ this proof for Lemma $\ref{lem:corlofuldisjoint}$ needs the disjointness condition for the sets.
-In fact, we will see at the end of this section that this condition is necessary, as we can construct a counterexample to Theorem \ref{thm:colorfulquanthadwiger} (that relies on Lemma \ref{lem:corlofuldisjoint}) when the sets are not disjoint.